Spider-Man (2002 film): Critical response

-LA Weeklys Manohla Dargis wrote, "It isn't that Spider-Man is inherently unsuited for live-action translation; it's just that he's not particularly interesting or, well, animated."
-Giving the film two and a half stars out of four, Roger Ebert of the Chicago Sun-Times criticized the scene in which Peter is given a choice between saving Mary Jane or a cable car full of children.
-Ebert said the visuals "could have given an impression of the enormous weights and tensions involved, but instead the scene seems more like a bloodless storyboard."
+Writing in LA Weekly, Manohla Dargis said that Spider-Man as a character was "not particularly interesting" in Raimi's film, and that the action scenes felt unconvincing and forced.
+Roger Ebert of the Chicago Sun-Times criticized the action sequences, particularly the scene in which Peter is given a choice between saving Mary Jane or a cable car full of children.
+He said the scene could have expressed great emotional tension, but instead felt like a "bloodless storyboard."
 In a 2007 retrospective on the first two Spider-Man films, Richard George of IGN called the Green Goblin's costume "almost comically bad".
 He wrote of the Goblin's mask: "Not only is it not frightening, it prohibits expression."